Updated June 8, 2023

 1. MySQL 5.1

-It was production released on 27th Nov 2008 and support ended on Dec 2013.
+The developers released MySQL on November 27, 2008, as a production version, and they discontinued its support in December 2013.
 It included the releases of MySQL server 5.0 to MySQL server 5.1.73 versions, containing event scheduler, plugin API, partitioning, server log tables, and row-based replication.

 2. MySQL 5.5

-Its released date was 3rd Dec 2010 and the end of support was Dec 2018.
-It included the releases of MySQL server 5.5 to MySQL server 5.5.62 versions with default storage engine InnoDB supporting referential integrity constraints and transactions and other improved features.
+Its release date was 3 December, 2010, and the end of support was Dec 2018.
+It included the releases of MySQL server 5.5 to MySQL server 5.5.62 versions with default storage engine InnoDB supporting referential integrity constraints, transactions, and other improved features.

 3. MySQL 5.6

-This version was released on 5th Feb 2013 and support ended on Feb 2021.
-It included the releases of MySQL server 5.6 to MySQL server 5.5.45 versions with enhanced performance to the query optimizer, fresh NoSQL-style memcached APIs, advanced transactional output in InnoDB, TIMSTAMP column type and can accomplish very huge tables, etc.
+The developers released this version on February 5, 2013, and the support for it concluded in February 2021.
+It included the releases of MySQL server 5.6 to MySQL server 5.5.45 versions with enhanced performance to the query optimizer, fresh NoSQL-style Memcached APIs, advanced transactional output in InnoDB, TIMSTAMP column type, and can accomplish huge tables, etc.

 4. MySQL 5.7

-It was released on 21st Oct 2015 and support will end on Oct 2023.
-It includes the releases of MySQL server 5.7 to MySQL server 5.6.27 versions consisting of provision for a native JSON data type that is well-defined by RFC 7159.
+The release of MySQL took place on October 21, 2015, and its support will end in October 2023.
+It includes the releases of MySQL server 5.7 to MySQL server 5.6.27 versions consisting of provision for a native JSON data type well-defined by RFC 7159.

 5. MySQL 8.0

-This latest version was released on 19th April 2018 and will end its support on April 2026.
+The developers released this latest version on April 19, 2018, and its support will continue until April 2026.
 It includes the releases of MySQL server 8.0 to MySQL server 8.0.21 versions.
 It consists of atomic and crash-safe DDL sentences, NoSQL Document Store, JSON Extended syntax, also new functions like enhanced sorting, JSON table functions, data dictionary, account and security management, resource and table encryption management, InnoDB enhancements, character set support, window function, data type support optimizer enhancement, and partial updates.

-It defines the production which shows process of stable versions that holds substantial changes generally made with proper plan and corrections over old versions of MySQL or any other software applications.
-When the version number is increased it indicates some improvements introduced by implementing the new features in the program software, patched security holes and fixing bugs collectively.
+It defines the production, which shows the process of stable versions with substantial changes generally made with proper plans and corrections over old versions of MySQL or any other software applications.
+When we increase the version number, it indicates that we have implemented new features, patched security holes, and fixed bugs collectively in the program software, resulting in improvements.